 09h00 -10h30 Webinar 10h30 -12h30 Student Work Assignment 12h30 - 13h30 Webinar 13h30 - 14h00 Break 14h00 -15h00 Webinar

 09h00 - 09h30 Webinar 09h30 -10h30 Student Work Assignment 10h30 - 12h00 Webinar 12h00 - 14h00 Student Work Assignment 14h00 - 15h00 Webinar 15h00 - 15h30 Break 15h30 - 16h30 Webinar

 If you are in a different time zone, that’s okay!

 We will broadcast three webinars per day which will be recorded.
-If you don’t see them live (approximately 9am, 1230pm, and 230pm PST), you can watch them later.
+If you don’t see them live, you can watch them later.
 The briefings will be 60-90 minutes long.
 We will also be available via MatterMost, to some degree, outside of those times.

 However, you don’t have to watch the webinars at all.
 The status of the project will continuously be updated in RST Project Server, to which you will have access.

-The instructor is available, as well as the online moderator, to answer questions you have during the course.
+The instructor and peer advisors are available to answer questions you have during the course.
 No matter what time zone you are in, this event will be a true testing experience!